 If you proceed with a personal injury claim, your lawyer will conduct an investigation to determine if negligence can be proven.
 If it can, they will also value your claim to determine what you’re owed.
 Most claims resolve via negotiations.
 If that’s not possible, you have the option of pursuing a lawsuit.
 In Illinois, you typically have two years from the date of the accident to file a lawsuit.
 That time limit is referred to as the statute of limitations.

 If your claim goes to trial, there are a number of steps in the process before a judge or jury makes a verdict.
-It’s important to note that it is still possible to settle at any point during the trial.
+First, it’s important to note that it is still possible to settle at any point during the trial.
 Prior to the first court date, the defendant will likely hire their own attorney.
 Then, pre-trial and discovery will begin.

 During pre-trial, both sides will ask each other for evidence and witness information.
 Both sides will also appear in court to set a trial date.
 The discovery process can require recurrent court appearances and can take months or longer, which pushes the trial date back.